rr-/szurubooru/data/privacy.md

 # Cookies

-Cookies are used to store your session data and browsing preferences, such as endless scrolling or visibility of NSFW posts.
+Cookies are used to store your session data in order to keep you logged in and personalize your web experience.